 5 Sights in Gela, Italy (with Map and Images)

 The Aeschylus Theatre, owned by the municipality, is the oldest in the town of Gela in Sicily.
 Of nineteenth-century origin, the current building is the result of the renovation carried out in the last decade on the structure already remodeled in the first half of the twentieth century.
-Closed permanently in 1981, the theater reopened its doors on February 27, 2013.
+Permanently closed in 1981, the theatre reopened its doors on February 27, 2013.

 2. Terme Ellenistiche